ositano/formbricks_flutter/README.md

 [//]: # ([![Website]&#40;https://img.shields.io/badge/website-wiredash.com-blue.svg&#41;]&#40;https://wiredash.com/&#41;)

-**Formbricks Flutter** lets you easily integrate beautiful, customizable, in-product **micro-surveys** directly into your Flutter apps.
+**Formbricks Flutter** lets you easily integrate beautiful, customizable, in-product formbricks **micro-surveys** directly into your Flutter apps.
 Collect user feedback where it matters most — inside your product. 💬📲

 Built on top of [Formbricks](https://formbricks.com) — the open-source experience management platform — this SDK offers all the flexibility you need to launch surveys, collect analytics, and adapt the UI to match your brand. 🎯